hardbyte/python-can/doc/message.rst

         :type: bytearray

-        The data parameter of a CAN message is exposed as a **bytearray** with length between 0 and 8.
+        The data parameter of a CAN message is exposed as a **bytearray** with length between 0 and 7, 0 being the first byte in a sequence.

             >>> example_data = bytearray([1, 2, 3])
             >>> print(Message(data=example_data))